Join Derby’s Only F1 ESports Racing Event Today

 Sign-up and take part in our Virtual F1 Grand Prix competitive racing event.
 Compete against other sim racing and F1 fans.
 Show off your skills and become #1 of the track as you race for victory.

-RULE OF 6 – Our venue has plenty of seating to keep you distant from other households so you whether we’re Tier 1 or 3, our tournaments are safe to enter.
+COVID Safe – Our venue has plenty of seating to keep you distant from other households so when we run our tournaments, you can be sure they are safe to enter.
+All equipment is sanitised inbetween races and alcohol gel is available.

 Check out below for the tournament dates as well as the tracks raced on for that event.
-You don’t need to attend every event as some are repeated in a weekend.
-Just choose the one day that’s best for you.
+You don’t need to attend every event, just choose the one day that’s best for you.

 - Drivers will compete in 3 grand prix races on the pre-selected tracks

-- Races consist of 10 minutes Qualifying and 6 laps of Racing from the grid
+- Races consist of 10 minutes Qualifying and 32km of Racing from the grid

 - Points are assigned based on your total race time relative to the other competitors

-- The Drivers that finish in 1st, 2nd and 3rd with the overall most amount of points will win a prize from the pool
+- The Drivers that finish in 1st, 2nd and 3rd with the overall most amount of points from the Qualifier races will move forward to the Finals

-1st – Pulse SHADOW Tier 5 Membership, £40 Pulse Gaming Gift Card, Invitation to Semi-Finals
+1st – £40 Pulse Gaming Gift Card, Qualify for Finals

 By The Pulse Gaming Team